 Punta Gorda is a decidedly white-collar city, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Punta Gorda is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Punta Gorda who work in sales jobs (15.08%), management occupations (13.06%), and office and administrative support (12.77%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Punta Gorda telecommute to their jobs.
+Overall, about 11.05% of the workforce works from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Punta Gorda are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.75% of adults in Punta Gorda have a bachelor's degree or even advanced degree.
+The education level of Punta Gorda is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.75% of adults in Punta Gorda have a bachelor's degree or even advanced degree.

 The per capita income in Punta Gorda in 2018 was $46,684, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $186,736 for a family of four.
 However, Punta Gorda contains both very wealthy and poor people as well.